mosthustleanddesire/hustle_desire/_posts/2012-03-29-jomon_to_nuclear.markdown

 ---------------------------------

-*This etymological digging was excavated from "Cultural Perversion: Monsters, myths and man's becoming" written for* Metropolis, *Tokyo, Issue 940.*
+*This etymological digging was excavated from "Cultural Perversion: Monsters, myths and man's becoming" written for* Metropolis, *Tokyo, Issue 940.
+I later learned that the "spoon" on the right side of "ka* (化)*" is actually a Japanese corruption of the original Chinese character of a an upside-down man, falling down.
+Yet this still resonates in the west with the Biblical account of "the fall" – man being thrown out of paradise to farm and hence develop culture and dependence on God.
+To take it further, Christ then returned us our freedom, to take responsibility for our acts.*

 ![](https://c1.staticflickr.com/5/4821/31543441327_b0f1c5e6fa_k.jpg)